aj03794/learning-domain-drive-design/README.md

 - Domain is at the center
 - `Application services` manage our transactions for us, maybe security as well
-    - Task maangers for the use cases that the software needs to perform
+    - Task managers for the use cases that the software needs to perform
     - These invoke methods on the domain model to carry out the operations
 - `Adapters` exist on the outside for the various ports
     - Right side of diagram are ports that are incoming request operations from the outside world